How much does IoT app development cost? 6 key factors to consider

 The IoT device has sensors and embedded software that allow it to communicate and share data with other systems.

-This data is then transmitted through the network and middleware layers to your IoT app.
+This data is then transmitted through the network and support layers to your IoT app.

 And crucially, this works in both directions, as both your app and device can receive and send data to each other.